 Self-care and self-massage are two natural remedies that can enhance physical therapy treatment for Interstitial Cystitis.
 Foam rolling can help release trigger points in the muscles and aid in restoring normal muscle length and function.

-Pelvic wands such as the patented Intimate Rose pelvic wand specifically designed by a physical therapist also help to relieve trigger points in the pelvic floor muscles, especially the deep and hard-to-reach muscles like the obturator internus and puborectalis.
+Pelvic wands such as the patented Intimate Rose pelvic wand specifically designed by a physical therapist also help to massage and relax tender points in the pelvic floor muscles, especially the deep and hard-to-reach muscles like the obturator internus and puborectalis.

 Speak with your physical therapist about self-massage techniques & tools for more guidance with regard to this remedy.